tsayles/pdf_reviewer/README.md

 -
 This tool requires node.js and npm to be installed on your system.
 You can download and install them from the official website: https://nodejs.org/en/download/

+Note this may require admin rights to install.

 Installation
 ------------
-To install the tool, you need to have Python 3.6 or higher installed on your system.
-You can install the tool using pip:
+You can install the tool using the following command:

 ```bash
 npm install https://github.com/PowerLightTech/pdf_reviewer.git --save

 ```

 Usage